Ulle84/UllesSourceCode/ClassAnalyzer/Notes.md

 # ​ToDo
-* parse namespaces and attach to class name (fully qualified name)
+* parse list of folders
 * attach namespaces to base classes, if needed (how?)
+  - check if class is in same namespace
+  - check if class has already namespace-prefix
+  - do this for all namespaces from inner to outer
 * create links: base classes to derived classes
 * Show all classes in tree
   - sorted alphabetically